 So what is soreness compared to pain?

 Soreness or Delayed Onset Muscular Soreness (DOMS) is the result of small, safe damage to muscle fibers.
-Usually the sensation connected with DOMS is tenderness to the touch and feeling tight and achy.
-Initial movement will be uncomfortable but continuing to move or gentle stretching will reduce the intensity of soreness.
+Usually, the sensation connected with DOMS is tenderness to the touch and feeling tight and achy.
+The initial movement will be uncomfortable but continuing to move or gentle stretching will reduce the intensity of soreness.
 Pain, however, is more subjective.
 Pain can feel sharp, achy, or tingling.
 It often will have lingering pain that will last after rest.
-Intensity of pain is also very subjective and intensity may feel like it’s worsening as time progresses.
+The intensity of pain is very subjective and intensity may feel like it’s worsening as time progresses.
 If discomfort falls into the pain description and lasts for >5 days, you should consult with a physician or PT.

 Read Below for a more in depth description of the differences between soreness and pain in order to see if the discomfort you are feeling is a worrisome or a normal part of getting stronger/fitter.

 Muscle Soreness vs Pain Chart

 |Sensation||Tenderness to the touch, feels like tiredness or burning while exercising, dull tight and achy feeling at rest.||Ache, tingling, or sharp pain with exercise or at rest.|

 |Onset||During Exercise or 24-72 hrs after activity||During exercise or within 24 hrs of activity|

 |Improves With||Stretching, gentle movement, appropriate rest/recovery||Ice, rest, movement, except in significant injury, see physician or PT.|

 |Worsens with||Sitting still, initial movement||Continued activity after appropriate rest/recovery|